 - You suffered an injury as a result.

 To win a product liability claim based on a breach of warranty, you must show that the product was under an express or implied warranty and the defendant did not meet the terms of the warranty.
 An express warranty can be created by the sales contract or by the seller’s actions.
 An implied warranty of merchantability, essentially a guarantee that the product is not mislabeled or defective, applies to consumer products.

+It’s vital that you understand just who was liable for your injuries, as your claim must be filed against a group or person.
+However, determining liability can be difficult without a proper investigation you’re your case.
 There could be multiple potentially liable parties in a product liability case.
 Responsibility for injuries caused by a product defect may lie with any party in the product’s chain of distribution, for example:

 - Product manufacturer